FACTION BRIEF

 The Liberation

 MVC residents suddenly experiencing full cognitive capacity — the shock, the tears, the desperate rush to think everything they haven't been able to think.
-A few hours of clarity before the bandwidth snaps back.
+A few hours of clarity.
+Then the bandwidth snaps back to 4.7 minutes per hour.

 The Operatives

 Nondescript clothing with studied casualness.
 People who have practiced being unremarkable.
-The careful choreography of infiltration — nothing rushed, nothing conspicuous.
+Moving through Dregs corridors like people who belong there, because they do.
+Nothing rushed, nothing conspicuous.

 The Dead Drops

-Loose tiles, false-bottomed waste containers, specific library books with messages in the margins.
+Loose tiles, false-bottomed waste containers, specific books in the two remaining public libraries with messages in the margins.
 Physical communication in a digital world, because digital communication gets you caught.

 The Wastes Facility

 Salvaged equipment humming in a decommissioned server farm.
 47 consciousnesses running on stolen power.
-The constant anxiety of discovery.
-The knowledge that pulling the plug means ending someone.
+Volunteer labor keeping it alive.
+The constant awareness that pulling the plug means ending someone.

 The Human Remainder